barais/correctexamslides/slides.md

 So here is a practical definition of what "understanding the conversation" means in this context: **You have no right to do software engineering research unless you have the development skills/vocabulary of your graduating bachelor students.**

-## That is why: I enjoy building real software, doing consultancy, ...
+## That is why: I enjoy building real software, doing consultancy, working with students, ...

 ---
 layout: center